richyvarghese/ANLY506_RichyVarghese_FinalProject/README.md

 # ANLY506_RichyVarghese_FinalProject
 This is a repository to hold data, code/analysis, outputs and findings for the final ANLY 506 EDA project.
+This repository also holds data, code, outputs and cheatsheets for the Code Portfolio.

 ## Project Objectives
 1. Set up questions for EDA